Email us at ...

 We've had chickens for many years now, and have tried quite a number of breeds.
-We've been selecting from our mixed flock of many breeds to create a hybrid chicken that forages for most, if not all, of its own food, lays a fair amount of medium sized eggs, hatches and raises its own chicks and is super hardy.
+We've been selecting from our mixed flock to create a hybrid chicken that forages for most of its own food, lays a good amount of medium sized eggs, hatches and raises its own chicks and is super hardy.
 Winter laying and laying longevity are especially important.
 Essentially what we're trying to do is create a Wyoming landrace breed: a hybrid breed that combines the traits of numerous purebred chickens to create a new strain specially adapted to our climate.
 To that end, we've begun incubating eggs from hens who fit that picture to help bring their traits into our flock as a whole.
 A number of birds in our current program are multi-generational hybrids that have been slowly adapting to our environment here in Wyoming.
-There are a number of pure breeds that have had the strongest impact on our flock and we will highlight those breeds and their benefits before going to the gallery.
+There are a number of pure breeds that have had the strongest impact on our flock, and we will highlight those breeds and their benefits before going to the gallery.

 The Bresse is a french breed of chicken known for the unique trait of developing marbled meat.
 That is a useful trait for free range chickens since they can tend to be tough compared with grocery store cornish crosses who never had to forage for a thing in their entire 7 weeks of life.
 Besides being delicious, they are hardy, good foragers, and actually lay very well.
 One of our main flock roosters is a purebred Blue Bresse, and besides being a great example of the Bresse traits we like, he's also an incredibly gorgeous boy!

-The Old English was a breed we added more recently, and has been a great addition.
-Since it's newer, we haven't done a lot of crosses, but the pure Old English are great.
-They're smaller than normal chickens, and lay a smaller egg, but they're very smart about finding their own food, lay very consistently in the summer, mature quickly, and raise their own chicks without difficulty.
+Though "standard," the Old English are quite a bit smaller than other chicken breeds, and lay a smaller egg, but they're very smart about finding their own food, lay pretty consistently in the summer, mature quickly, and raise their own chicks without difficulty.
 One hen sat on twelve eggs and effectively managed to get them all up to their hatch date, despite her small size (at which point we found her, and split the eggs with a second hen).

-To be honest, the purebred Marans aren't the hardiest or healthiest breed on their own.
+To be honest, the purebred Marans aren't the hardiest or healthiest breed on their own, although I do like the Midnight Majesty Marans I have (a crossbred Maran developed to lay more).
 We were decidedly disappointed in the purebred Marans that we got, but the roosters that we kept have thrown some very nice offspring.
 One of our current flock roosters is the result of a Barred Maran cross, and he's an incredibly strong and hardy rooster.
 One of our Maran cross hens broke her leg a couple of years ago and laid an egg every day throughout the entire healing process!

 Australorp genetics are in many of our crosses, and they bring a lot of stability.
 The purebreds are tough, generally have good laying longevity, brood and raise their own chicks with remarkable consistency, and lay very well.
 They are known as one of the best heritage free range brown egg layers, and definitely live up to that name.
 The Australorps in particular seem to pass consistency and winter laying to their offspring.